cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 Frankly, this approach misses the mark.
 What does it mean to be a _frontend_?
 These are basic instruments that all developers should have.
-To me they are similar to listing "laptop," "Firefox," "Internet," or "coffee."
+To me, they are similar to listing "laptop," "Firefox," "Internet," or "coffee."
 Instead, I would recommend focusing on specific frameworks and technologies that demonstrate depth of knowledge and expertise.
 For instance, mention frameworks like Django or Flask for Python, React or Angular for frontend development, or OpenShift for cloud infrastructure.
 These specific tools paint a clearer picture of capabilities and the environments a candidate excel in.